PLEASE CALL OUR OFFICE from the parking lot when you arrive for your appointment!

 Please choose a link below to read more about the following feeding techniques.
 Although breast milk is the best source of nutrition for your baby, many mothers cannot breastfeed or choose formula instead.

-A) Breastfeeding (link to breastfeeding page below)
+A) Breastfeeding (see below)

-B) Formula Feeding (link to formula feeding page below)
+B) Formula Feeding (see below)

 All babies whether breastfed or formula fed should receive supplemental Vitamin D in the form of an over the counter multivitamin drop.
 Please ask the doctor for more information.